-The midrange is very full and intimate, with voices (both male and female) rendered wonderfully, and instruments rendered with a delicate warmth that is just exquisite – never too forward, but never diffuse or hollow-sounding.
+Where the SR-007 distinguishes itself from other electrostats is its midrange character: it is very full and intimate, with voices (both male and female) rendered wonderfully, and instruments rendered with a delicate warmth that is just exquisite – never too forward, but never diffuse or hollow-sounding.

-The upper midrange is dipped by about 5dB, starting at around 2kHz.
+The upper midrange is dipped by some 5dB or so, starting at around 2kHz.
 This contributes to the warm sound of the headphone, but some might find that this coloration robs the headphone of some “immediacy,” “bite,” or “attack.”

 However, while I tend to find headphones like the LCD-2 dull and lifeless, I never found this was the case with the SR-007.
 The dipped upper midrange may take away a sense of forward aggression, but the SR-007 still sounds very realistic, especially with acoustic music – more than almost all other headphones I’ve heard.

 Still, the midrange isn’t perfect.
 The 1kHz boost combined with the dipped upper mids can, for example, cause clarinets and flutes to take on an uncomfortable, boxy quality; and the warmth and intimacy of the headphones can cause orchestral music to sound a bit cramped.
 I consider the SR-007 a truly amazing headphone, but realistically, not all listeners will necessarily see it that way.